 Here are some handy tips for differentiating VT from SVT with aberrancy.

-NOTE: Medical students who might be reading: VF should never be diagnosed from the 12-lead ECG!)
+NOTE: VF should (hopefully) never be diagnosed from the 12-lead ECG!

 The third ECG shows:

 - Right axis deviation

 - Dominant R wave in V1

 - T wave inversion in the anterior (V1-6) and inferior (I, II, aVL) leads

 - Subtle widening of the QRS complexes in V2-3

 - Epsilon waves (a small ‘blip’ after the QRS complex), visible in multiple leads

 What is the diagnosis?